 How to Address Faulty Wiring

 Homeowners without electrical experience should never attempt to replace their home’s wiring on their own.
-There are many building codes that must be followed, industry standards, and safety considerations when working with electrical wiring and electrical panels that require the skilled hand of a qualified electrician.
+There are many building codes, industry standards, and safety considerations.
+Qualified electricians follow these standards when working with electrical wiring and electrical panels.

 There are some wiring issues that homeowners can (and should) take care of on their own as part of regular home maintenance.
 For instance, you should monitor your receptacles and immediately replace outlets that are worn out or damaged in any way, and homeowners with the skill and knowledge can replace outdated circuit breakers and fuses when necessary.
-However, for more advanced electrical wiring projects, enlisting the help of a licensed electrician is the only way to go.
+However, for more advanced electrical wiring projects, enlist the help of a licensed electrician.
 It may seem tempting to save a few dollars by doing it yourself, but electrical wiring is one of those tasks that requires skilled expertise.